Postdoctoral research fellow with the Institute for Historical Studies in the Department of History at the University of Texas at Austin.

-I was a finalist for a Fulbright research grant for Egypt for the 2016-2017 year when the program was cancelled due to security concerns.
+I was a finalist for a Fulbright scholar grant for Egypt for the 2016-2017 year when the program was cancelled due to security concerns.

 I have received grants through the Fulbright-Hays Seminars Abroad to participate in two seminars: “Between East and West” in Turkey and Cyprus in 2004 & “Religious Diversity in North Africa” in Morocco and Tunisia, 2011.

-I was the principal grant-writer and co-leader (with Kamran Scot Aghaie) for a Fulbright-Hays Group Projects Abroad that allowed us to take a group of 14 secondary school teachers from Texas and Maryland to Egypt in 2005.
+I was the principal grant-writer and co-leader (with Kamran Scot Aghaie) for a Fulbright-Hays Group Projects Abroad program that allowed us to take a group of 14 secondary school teachers from Texas and Maryland to Egypt in the summer of 2005.